-Catnips are also used for landscaping as a ground cover and considered a mosquito repellant plant.
-They also attract bees, butterflies and birds.
+Catnips are also used for landscaping as a ground cover and are considered a mosquito and insect repellent plant.

-In some areas catnip is considered an invasive plant or noxious weed.
+In some areas, true catnip is considered an invasive plant or noxious weed.

-The plant self-sows, remove the flowers to reduce volunteer seedlings the next season.
+The plant self-sows and removes the flowers to reduce volunteer seedlings the next season.